duckduckgo/privacy-dashboard/CONTRIBUTING.md

 The Privacy Dashboard can be built for all supported environments using `npm run build`.
-To preview the application using mock data, use `npm run preview.example` to view it in your default browser.
+To preview the application using mock data, use `npm run preview` to view it in your default browser.

 The browser will open at `/html/popup.html` - if you want to see multiple variants open at once, visit `/html/iframe.html` instead.